Skip to content | Accessibility Information

 Students are asked to engage with the tools and basic techniques used in the origination of graphic design.
 Relevant digital skills are taught alongside lateral thinking and basic semiotic theory.
 Teaching is based around a series of creative opportunities that will require students to undertake research, develop ideas, present final outcomes and reflect upon their activities.

 Tutor group seminars and on-going open-studio sessions are supported by induction activities, workshops and a series of lectures.
-The unit is primarily based in a studio situation with laptop trolleys as the primary means to deliver IT-based workshops.
+The module is primarily based in a studio situation with laptop trolleys as the primary means to deliver IT-based workshops.

 Unit X

-At Level 4, this unit encourages some collaborative, interdisciplinary practice and shared experience.
+At Level 4, this module encourages some collaborative, interdisciplinary practice and shared experience.
 There are lectures and talks from key research staff, students and external experts.
 Teaching will be in the form of tutorial groups, weekly meetings and presentations.
 The set projects will vary from year to year and are designed to be responsive to current creative opportunities.

 Year 2